-I currently teach online classes from my home in Los Angeles.
-I also lead YogaWorks Teacher Trainings in Southern California and abroad.
-I absolutely love teaching yoga and helping people improve their physical and mental well-being.
-My students inspire me to be a better human being—more patient, loving and kind.
-I am incredibly grateful for the many lessons that yoga has brought into my life, and I am thrilled to have the opportunity to share yoga with others!
+I currently teach online classes to students throughout the US, as well as to undergraduate students at the California Institute of Technology (CalTech) in Pasadena.
+I absolutely love teaching yoga and helping people improve their physical, emotional and mental well-being.
+My students inspire me to be a better human—more patient, loving and kind.
+I am very grateful for the many lessons that yoga has brought into my life, and I am thrilled to have the opportunity to share yoga with others!

 In addition to earning my 500-Hour Teaching Certification from YogaWorks, I am a graduate of the University of Massachusetts Amherst and received my Master's degree in Dance from the University of California, Los Angeles.